Office Workers, Avoid These Health Risks

 Answer a series of questions related to your lifestyle, mental health and body to generate your very own Digital Twin.
 A 3D anatomical view of your body, your Digital Twin will give you detailed insights to how each part of your body is doing.

 Once you have an idea of your current health condition, it is time to start taking actions.
 Set goals to incorporate more movement at work, even when your work happens mostly in front of your laptop.

 Start small by just ditching the lifts for stairs then you can graduate to taking mini walks around the block at regular intervals.
 All your efforts will add up and widen the gap between you and occupational diseases.

 Quite understandably, motivation can be a big hurdle to make this a long term commitment.
-Pulse’s Fitness Tracker will help you to keep track of your goals while the Fitness Challenges can make it interesting with attractive prizes!
+Pulse’s Fitness Tracker can help you to keep track of your goals.

 If you develop pain, or even a slight discomfort in any part of your body, it is an absolute must to consult a doctor immediately!
 Do not dismiss it or try to wait till the pain goes away.

 Or if you want to get an idea of what could be wrong first, you can use Pulse’s Symptom Checker.
 Simply key in your symptoms and answer several questions.
 You will get an analysis done by the AI-powered chatbot.

 Now that you have the analysis, it is time to consult a doctor.
 Using the Online Consultation feature on Pulse, you can consult a doctor within a few minutes through a video or phone call.
 All these can be done in the comfort of your own space and with minimal fees (Free for Prudential customers, RM10 for non-Prudential customers).